-Kintamani Volcano Bali Tour is considered to be one of the excellent day trips on the island to visit Kintamani.
-Kintamani is a village perfectly located in the northern region of the island of Bali, it is famously referred to as a viewpoint to encounter an awesome view of the Lake Batur (the main lake of Bali, Indonesia) and also the one of Bali's active volcano, the Mount Batur (Indonesian: Gunung Batur).
+Kintamani is perfectly located in the northern region of the island of Bali, Indonesia, it is famously referred to as a viewpoint to encounter an awesome panorama of the Lake Batur (the main lake of Bali, Indonesia) and also the one of Bali's active volcano, the Mount Batur (Indonesian: Gunung Batur).

 Kintamani volcano or commonly called Mount Batur, which has an altitude of 1,717 m (5,633 feet), is a powerful volcano in Bali island along with the Agung volcano that is roughly 19 km from the Batur volcano.